-44% of respondents held a pastoral role, such as ELSA or equivalent, 25% of respondents were designated teachers and 17% held the role of SENCo or inclusion manager.
-6% were headteachers or other senior leaders.
-The remaining 8% indicated that they held more than one relevant position within school eg, Senior Leadership and/or SENDCo and/or DT.
+Forty four percent of respondents held a pastoral role, such as ELSA or equivalent, 25% of respondents were designated teachers and 17% held the role of SENCo or inclusion manager.
+Six percent were headteachers or other senior leaders.
+The remaining 8% indicated that they held more than one relevant position within school eg, Senior Leadership.
+SENDCo and/or DT.